Many new mothers experience postpartum bleeding for up to six weeks after giving birth. It can be a messy, irritating, and uncomfortable time.

 Jump Ahead To:

-Think of padsicles like regular maxi pads with witch hazel and aloe vera gel that are frozen into cold packs for recovery after vaginal birth.
+Think of padsicles like regular maxi pads with witch hazel and aloe vera gel that are frozen into cold packs for recovery after vaginal birth… Like an ice pad for your vagina.

-By icing the area you can reduce swelling and inflammation, as well as help to soothe any pain or discomfort you may be experiencing.
+By icing the area, you can reduce swelling and inflammation and help soothe any pain or discomfort you may be experiencing.

-This is especially great for moms who are breastfeeding (who might not be able to run to the restroom at the first sign of a leak), or if you have older children running around at home that may distract you.
+BONUS: If you are experiencing postpartum bleeding, you can wear your padsicle around the house without worrying about leakage.
+This is especially great for moms who are breastfeeding (who might not be able to run to the restroom at the first sign of a leak) or if you have older children running around at home that may distract you.

 Dealing With Postpartum Pain